per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 # aspnet-webapp-deployed-to-azure

-Experiment with deploying an asp.net web application to azure
+Experiment with deploying an ASP.NET web application to Azure using GitHub workflows.

 # Application name